HeardLibrary/learning-github/docs/index.md

 Central Library, Vanderbilt Author's Room (418A)

 Up your GitHub game with the GitHub desktop client.
 Topics: GitHub desktop client, cloning, forking, resolving merge conflicts

+*We recommend installing the [desktop client](https://desktop.github.com/) on your computer prior to attending the session*

 ### GitHub III:  Advanced